Mushroom Art.

 “The Lucid Dream”

 Amanita muscaria are noted for their intoxicating properties due to their main psychoactive constituents: muscimol and its neurotoxic precursor, ibotenic acid.
-This iconic mushroom was historically used to induce hallucination by the indigenous shaman of Siberia, Kamchatka, and the Vikings, as well as in Central and South America.
-A. muscaria appeared on rock paintings dated back to at least 3500 BC.
-The Amanita allegedly inspired the stories of Santa Claus and flying reindeer, along with Alice in Wonderland.
+This iconic mushroom was historically used to induce hallucination by the indigenous shaman of Siberia, Kamchatka, and Central/South Americas.
+Vikings ingested them prior to war.
+Amanita muscaria appeared on rock paintings dated back to at least 3500 BC.
+The Amanita inspired the fairy tales of Santa Claus and flying reindeer (who apparently like eating amanitas), and Amanitas are found in the illustrations of Alice in Wonderland.

-Today, muscimol is being studied as a medicine for various conditions.
-The rising pharmacological interest in Amanita muscaria neuroprotective role against some neurodegenerative diseases such as anxiety, sleep disorders, Parkinson’s, and Alzheimer’s,
+Today, muscimol, an alkaloid derived from certain Amanitas, is being studied as a medicine for various conditions.
+Increased pharmacological interest in Amanita muscaria’s role against some neurodegenerative diseases such as Parkinson’s and Alzheimer’s is of growing interest in medical research.
+Extracts of Amanitas are currently sold as an effective anti-anxiety and sleep formal.

 Some Amanitas – such as the grisette – are considered a choice edible, but others – such as the Panther Cap (Amanita pantherina) can be deadly.